duncpro/jaws-rest/README.md

 - [H2](https://github.com/h2database/h2database) for local database testing.

 ## Features
-- Run code before the Lambda exits using shutdown hooks.
-- Automatic discovery of request handler methods when their classes are bound as Guice singletons and annotated with `@RestApi`.
 - Deploy to AWS and run integration tests with a single Gradle task`:integration-tests:run`
 - Full support for offline local development.
 Just use the gradle task `serve` to run the dev server and `:integration-tests:runLocal` to run your tests against that server.
+- Automatic discovery of request handler methods when their classes are bound as Guice singletons and annotated with `@RestApi`.
 - Other useful Gradle tasks like `deploy` and `destroy` which make interacting with AWS CDK a breeze.
 - Preconfigured RDS Aurora Serverless database.
+- Run code before the Lambda exits using injectable shutdown hook utility.

 ## Getting Started